Our Services

 Published on: 2/24/2026

-There are several factors to consider.
-Estrogen shifts are a common, biologically plausible cause of mood changes, sleep problems, brain fog, hot flashes, and irregular cycles, but symptoms can reflect low, high, or fluctuating levels and can also mimic thyroid disorders, anemia, or other conditions.
+Estrogen fluctuations are a common, biologically plausible cause of mood changes, sleep problems, brain fog, hot flashes, and irregular cycles.
+However, symptoms can reflect low, high, or shifting hormone levels — and may also mimic thyroid disorders, anemia, or other conditions, making an accurate assessment essential.

 Estrogen is one of the body's most important hormones.
 While it's often associated with women's health and menopause, estrogen affects much more than your reproductive system.
 It influences your brain, bones, heart, skin, metabolism, and mood.